I'm New

 Where do I sit?

 Please sit where you feel comfortable.
 You can enter the pews from the center or side aisles.
-If you are concerned about where to sit, an usher will be happy to help you find a location.
-We have a space for coats in Centennial Hall on the lower level of the church.
+If you are concerned about where to sit an usher will be happy to help you find a location.
+There is space for coats in Centennial Hall on the lower level of the church.
 An usher can give you directions.

 How long will the service last?

 Sunday worship services take place at 8:00 a.m. and 10:00 a.m.
 The 8:00 a.m. service usually lasts for a little less than an hour.
-The 10:00 a.m. service generally has a higher attendance and lasts for a little more than an hour.
-Wednesday worship takes place at 7:00 a.m. and lasts for less than one-half hour.
+The 10:00 a.m. choral service lasts for a little more that an hour.
+During the summer, one service at 9:00 a.m. takes place.

 What if I have children?